dommiller88/bgc-combiner/README.md

 Concatenate is an option used to append ADA data to an existing document along with datestamps of when that info was generated.
 Its argument is the path to the file that should be concatenated.
 #### Filtered (--filtered)
 Filtered is an option to use a site data file created with command Info as a filter on procare data.
 It will populate the "is_active" field with true or false values based on if the students in the attendance file exist in the given site data file.
+#### Output Unsorted Members (--blacklist)
+Option for use in the cumulative command.
+List of unsorted members will be output to console and to a file in the specified output directory.

 ## Note to Developers
 Some portions of these programs may need to be amended as file types shift.
 The most notable change will be to the cumulative.py file.
 The start and end dates of terms are hard-coded in such as in: